GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

   <img width="500" alt="image" src="https://github.com/user-attachments/assets/13df020c-9989-4ae9-ac7b-abaf5ce19d6c">

+6. Acknowledge the success messages and click **Disconnect**.
+Once disconnected, unplug the WeAct Mini Debugger / ST-Link USB from the computer.

 ## UI (ESP32)

 1. If your Gaggiuino is not on your local network, connect to Gaggiuino AP.